daviesgeek/upload-progress-poc/README.md

 }
 ```

+All the fun stuff for the frontend happens [here](frontend/app/routes/_index.tsx) and all the fun stuff for the backend happens [here](backend/src/index.ts).

 ## Findings

 Not sure about the tooling at the moment, it's obviously overly complex for the frontend, but there's a ton of features that I'm not using and/or are not familiar with at the moment.
 Overall though, this was a good test to bridge the gap between what I know is possible and how to actually implement this feature.